TUDelft-CITG/OpenTNSim/book/Venv_basics.md

 poetry run python -c "import opentnsim; print('opentnsim.__version__')"
 ```
 ### uv
-Poetry is a dependency manager that automatically handles virtual environments and packages.
+uv is a dependency manager that automatically handles virtual environments and packages.
 The steps to install uv are outlined in the guide  below.
 For additional information on how to install see the [official uv installation guide](https://docs.astral.sh/uv/getting-started/installation/).

 #### uv installation guide